-As mentioned above, amplitude data are also very useful to constrain lateral heterogeneity.
-In fact, due to the second derivative in equation 24, amplitudes are even more sensitive to short-wavelength structure than arrival angles are.
+As mentioned in the preceding text, amplitude data are also very useful to constrain lateral heterogeneity.
+In fact, due to the second derivative in eqn [24], amplitudes are even more sensitive to short-wavelength structure than arrival angles are.
 Amplitude information has been used as additional constraints to investigate elastic structure.
-Some of the earliest work is that of Yomogida and Aki (1987) who used the Gaussian beam method to obtain 30-80s Rayleigh wave phase velocity structure in the Pacific Ocean.
-Wong (1989) used their linear theory to include amplitudes in the retrieval of elastic structure at very long periods beyond 150s.
-Dalton and Ekström (2006) have recently shown that it is possible to retrieve elastic structure using surface wave amplitudes alone but the primary purpose to study surface wave amplitudes has been to retrieve Earth's attenuation structure (e.g. Durek et al., 1993; Billien et al., 2000).
-The problem with analyzing surface wave amplitudes is that the effects of lateral heterogeneity may be an order of magnitude larger than those of attenuation.
-Selby and Woodhouse (2000) found that amplitude variations are dominated by anelastic structure for long wavelengths, and by elastic structure at short wavelengths.
-If the linear approximation of equation 24 holds, then this would perhaps be expected because the amplitude great circle integral over anelastic structure is linear and does not involve any gradients as that over elastic structure does.
-The first to successfully address this problem in the retrieval of attenuation structure was Romanowicz (1994) who took focusing/defocusing effects into account before constructing the first attenuation maps for long-period Rayleigh waves.
-More recent work to retrieve attenuation includes that of Gung and Romanowicz (2004) who provide a 3dimensional attenuation model for the upper mantle.
-Using the non-linear asymptotic coupling theory (NACT), they first derive an elastic model for V{SH} and V{SV} using long-period surface and body waveforms.
-The surface waveforms are then aligned using this model and inverted for 3D attenuation.
+Some of the earliest work is that of Yomogida and Aki (1987) who used the Gaussian beam method to obtain 30-80 s Rayleigh wave phase velocity structure in the Pacific Ocean.
+Wong (1989) used their linear theory to include amplitudes in the retrieval of elastic structure at very long periods beyond 150 s.
+Dalton and Ekström (2006) showed that it is possible to retrieve elastic structure using surface wave amplitudes alone, but the primary purpose to study surface wave amplitudes has been to retrieve Earth's attenuation structure (e.g., Billien et al., 2000; Durek et al., 1993).
+The problem with analyzing surface wave amplitudes is that the effects of lateral elastic heterogeneity may be an order of magnitude larger than those of attenuation.
+Selby and Woodhouse (2000) found that amplitude variations are dominated by anelastic structure for long wavelengths and by elastic structure at short wavelengths.
+If the linear approximation of eqn [24] holds, then this would perhaps be expected because the amplitude great-circle integral over anelastic structure is linear and does not involve any gradient as that over elastic structure does.
+The first to successfully address this problem in the retrieval of anelastic structure was Romanowicz (1994) who took focusing-defocusing effects into account before constructing the first attenuation maps for long-period Rayleigh waves.
+More recent work to retrieve attenuation includes that of Gung and Romanowicz (2004) who provide a 3-D attenuation model for the upper mantle.
+Using the nonlinear asymptotic coupling theory (NACT), they first derive an elastic model for VSH and VSV using long-period surface and body wave waveforms.
+The surface wave waveforms are then aligned using this model and inverted for 3-D attenuation.
+For further details about modeling attenuation from surface waves, see also Chapter 1.25.

-Here we have only discussed the horizontal arrival angles as observables to assess Earth structure but the particle motion of surface waves is characterized by two additional angles: the sloping angle which describes the deviation of a Rayleigh wave orbit from the vertical and the tilting angle of the elliptical orbit with respect to the horizontal.
+Here, we have only discussed the horizontal arrival angles as observables to assess Earth structure, but the particle motion of surface waves is characterized by two additional angles: the sloping angle that describes the deviation of a Rayleigh wave orbit from the vertical and the tilting angle of the elliptical orbit with respect to the horizontal.
 Vig and Mitchell (1990) attempted to relate arrival angles (which they call inclination) and the sloping angles observed at station HON (Honolulu, Hawaii) of the DWWSSN to the anisotropic mantle around Hawaii.
-The shape of the Rayleigh wave ellipse, i.e. the ratio between major and minor axis of particle motion (HZ ratio) depends on shallow structure.
-Tanimoto and Alvizuri (2006) have recently used the HZ ratio of microseisms to infer shallow crustal structure above 5 km in Southern California.
+The shape of the Rayleigh wave ellipse, that is, the ratio between major and minor axes of particle motion (HZ ratio), depends on the shallow structure.
+Tanimoto and Alvizuri (2006) had recently used the HZ ratio of microseisms to infer shallow crustal structure shallower than 5 km in Southern California.

-4.4 Higher Modes
+1.04.3.4 Higher Modes

 The analysis of overtones, or higher modes, is attractive because it yields independent constraints on structure at depth.
-Overtones are also more sensitive to deep structure than fundamental modes of the same frequency (see Figure 43 in the next section).
+Overtones are more sensitive to deep structure than fundamental modes of the same frequency (see Figure 43 in the next section).
 At long periods, overtones would significantly enhance resolution in the transition zone and uppermost lower mantle.
-At shorter periods, overtones carry better constraints on the low velocity zone in the upper mantle than fundamental modes do.
-The analysis of overtones, however, faces several problems which are outlined in this section.
+At shorter periods, overtones carry better constraints on the low-velocity zone in the upper mantle than fundamental modes do.
+The analysis of overtones, however, faces several problems that are outlined in this section.